-The have been looking for playmaking defensive backs for years with little success.
-When a or has led the team in interceptions, it's been with a paltry two for the entire season.
+The Dallas Cowboys have been looking for playmaking defensive backs for years with little success.
+When a cornerback or safety has led the team in interceptions, it’s been with a paltry two for the entire season.
 With the makeover of the defensive coaching staff and the addition of a handful of new players for the secondary, the Cowboys have put an emphasis on finding players who can take the ball away.

-After yesterday's practice, the Dallas Cowboys released a video of Trevon Diggs providing really nice coverage on veteran receiver Noah Brown on an “out and up.”
+After yesterday’s practice, the Dallas Cowboys released a video of Trevon Diggs providing really nice coverage on veteran receiver Noah Brown on an “out and up.”
 Brown initially gets a bit of separation on the out part of the route, before Diggs reasserts his coverage as Brown heads upfield.
-Once he is stride for stride with Brown, Diggs plays with his back to Brown keeping a feel for where he is while watching the and the football the whole way.
+Once he is stride for stride with Brown, Diggs plays with his back to Brown keeping a feel for where he is while watching the quarterback and the football the whole way.

 On the contested catch, Brown gets two hands on the football, but Diggs in perfect coverage gets his hand in between Brown’s and rips the ball away as the two go to the ground.
 Sure, Brown isn’t an elite receiver and is battling for a roster spot, but that’s the kind of thing you want to see out of your rookie second-round pick.
 Excellent technique, confidence, and finishing.